Ricardo Romero Jr.

 - Born November 6, 1984 in East Los Angeles, CA USA

-Romero played in the 2004 College World Series Final-8 with California State Fullerton.
+Romero played in the 2004 College World Series Final-8 with Cal State Fullerton.
 Also in 2004, he was the starting pitcher for the Summer League All-American Second Team, and he was a pitcher in the College World Series All-Tournament Team.
 In 2005 he was the Big West Conference Pitcher of the Year, was a starting pitcher for the 2nd College All-American team, and was the Big West Conference All-Star series starting pitcher.

-Romero was signed by the Toronto Blue Jays and scout Demerius Pittman as the first round pick in the 2005 amateur draft with the sixth overall selection.
+Romero was signed by the Toronto Blue Jays and scout Demerius Pittman as the team's first round pick in the 2005 amateur draft with the sixth overall selection.
 He made his pro debut that year with the Auburn Doubledays, pitching 2 scoreless innings before being promoted to the Dunedin Blue Jays, where he went 1-0 with a 3.82 ERA in 8 starts.
 He returned to Dunedin to begin the 2006 season and went 2-1 with a 2.47 ERA in 10 starts with the club.
 He was then promoted to the New Hampshire Fisher Cats, where he was 2-7 with a 5.08 ERA in 12 starts.

 On August 21, 2012, Romero walked 8 batters while striking out none in a losing start against the Tigers.
 He was the first pitcher to do so in the American League since Jose Guzman in 1991.
 He had started the year 8-1, but from June 27th to September 12th, he lost 13 times in 14 starts (the other start ending in a no-decision).
 After another no-decision, he finally won a game on September 24th, 9-5 against the Baltimore Orioles.
 However, he had to leave his next start on September 29th after three innings with discomfort in his left knee.
 His season thus ended with a record of 9-14, 5.77, and a major-league leading 105 walks.
 Not only was his ERA almost three runs higher than the previous season, it was the highest by any major league pitcher who had pitched enough innings to qualify for the ERA title that season.